PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 - [Kinsey Ann Durham - Code, Culture and the Pursuit of Happiness](https://www.youtube.com/watch?v=O98rt9Z11LU)  [24:29]
 - [Kate Heddleston - Technical Onboarding, Training, and Mentoring](https://www.youtube.com/watch?v=Lpg4jRSH7EE) [30:12]
 - [Pamela Vickers - Your Company Culture is "Awesome"](https://www.youtube.com/watch?v=W-gzcfFIv9o) [28:26]

 - [Adam Cuppy - Cult(ure)](https://www.youtube.com/watch?v=ChVSV9vCs4Y) [32:40]
+Takeaway: Cult vs culture mentality within organisations.
+90% of people follow certainty (change is something I understand or things today will be the same) and significance (we are important to something or someone).
+Startups can operate like cults - valuing compliance and instituting hierarchy with the customer at the bottom.
+Leadership's purpose is to empower other people to work better to serve the customer need.
+I need to help you win, because then everyone wins.
+Inclusion begins when you stop using phrases like 'Think like a woman' and start asking 'What does Karen need?'

 - [Joe Mastey - Hiring Developers, with Science!](https://www.youtube.com/watch?v=ZCGGMxcJMZk) [32:31]
 Takeaway: Validity - tests a known construct.
 Reliability - how closely grouped results are.
 Usability - how easy it is to use.
 You can only have 2 of them.
 Test your interviews on your existing team.
 Have a scoring rubric for the interview to minimise variance and bias.
 Don't debrief as a group until you have written down feedback.
 Interviewers will come to the same conclusion so they don't look stupid.
 Share all feedback at once.